Niloy333/eegFloss/README.md

 - Contains all imports and helper functions required by the main scripts.
 - Modify this file only if you need to customize core functionalities.

-**Please read the comments in the input/output cells of each script carefully before running the script.**
+**Please read the comments in the input-output cells of each script carefully before running the script.**

 ## Primary Artifacts:
 <img src="https://hochschule-rhein-waal.sciebo.de/s/khVYFd3BbPnBCQS/download" alt="Artifacts" width="500">